 Maybe it’s not the best idea to go running outdoors in the boiling summer heat, but summer is a great time to sign up for a gym membership, participate in a group exercise class or hit the pool.
 It’s proven that exercising can improve your mental capacity, including better concentration, sharper memory and faster learning.

 Do you still have trouble getting started, because your work schedule is too busy – or at least that’s your excuse?
-A Harvard Business Review article goes so far as to recommending that you reframe exercise as part of your job!
+A Harvard Business Review article goes so far as to recommend that you reframe exercise as part of your job!

 Set Your Goals For The Future